sgorgun/filter-by-predicate-interfaces/README.md

 - Suggest your custom version of the predicate and place it in separate project.
 Add unit tests for this solution to [FilterTests](FilterByPredicates.Tests/FilterTests.cs) class.

-- Study the [Template Method](https://refactoring.guru/design-patterns/strategy) design pattern.
+- Study the [Strategy](https://refactoring.guru/design-patterns/strategy) design pattern.